Open and honest, safer staffing

 June 2019 results:

 It is our ward manager's responsibility to monitor staffing levels within their wards on a daily basis.
 The number of staff hours required per shift is split by registered and non-registered (Nursing Assistants) and published monthly to measure staffing levels per ward.
 This allows the Trust to review and adjust staffing levels locally to support patient needs.

-For the most recent staffing review and a ward by ward breakdown exception report click here
+For the most recent staffing dashboard demonstrating overall nursing levels by ward please click here

 Our staffing boards are updated daily on all of our wards and will provide you with real time staffing data:

 The hospital has a duty to ensure that nursing & midwifery staffing numbers consistently meet the healthcare needs and expectations of patients, relatives and the wider community.
-In addition to the monthly monitoring of staffing levels (found in the section above), a twice yearly detailed assessment is also undertaken on all inpatient ward areas.
-The reports found below are the most recent assessments for nursing & midwifery staffing establishments across the hospital, these were published in January 2017.
+In addition to the monthly monitoring of staffing levels an annual detailed assessment is also undertaken on all inpatient ward areas.
+The reports found below are the most recent assessments for nursing & midwifery staffing establishments across the hospital, these were published in June 2019.

 If you want to view a copy of our latest Nursing and Midwifery Strategy click here